Setting up remote repository

 Forking workflow mostly would be following below steps,

-2. Once you get the personalized copy that open-source repository to your account, clone it to your local.
-This forked repository becomes the origin, remote is automatically added by git clone which you can check by git remote -v.
+- Once you get the personalized copy that open-source repository to your account, clone it to your local.
+This forked repository becomes the

 git pull upstream master